 The de Grummond Children’s Literature Collection is one of North America’s leading research centers in the field of children’s literature.
 The Collection’s main focus is on American and British children’s literature, historical and contemporary.
 Founded in 1966 by Dr. Lena Y. de Grummond, the Collection holds the original manuscripts and illustrations of more than 1200 authors and illustrators, as well as 85,000+ published books dating from 1530 to the present.

-The Educational Paperback Association is an association of publishers and distributors who are reputable and authoritative suppliers of educational paperbacks, pre-bound books and other materials to the school, library, and college market.
+The Educational Book and Media Association is an association of publishers and distributors who are reputable and authoritative suppliers of educational paperbacks, pre-bound books and other materials to the school, library, and college market.
 Its distributor members offer schools and libraries volume discounts on a wide selection of titles, representing most major publishers and important small presses that publish for the educational market.

 First Book provides access to new books for children in need.
 To date, First Book has distributed more than 125 million books and educational resources to programs and schools serving children from low-income families throughout the United States and Canada.
 First Book is transforming the lives of children in need and elevating the quality of education by making new, high-quality books available on an ongoing basis.
 No matter how formats and technologies change, children from low-income families will still need access to rich and varied content.
 First Book is helping guide the publishing industry as it evolves so that all children can benefit from new technologies and flourish as readers.